25+ Stock and Trading Terms Every Beginner Should Know

 Buyback

-When a company repurchases its own shares from the market to reduce the number of shares outstanding.
+A buyback is when a company repurchases its own shares from the market, reducing the number of shares outstanding.
+All else equal, this increases each remaining share's claim on future profit.

 Divestment

-The sale or disposal of part of a company’s assets or ownership, often to refocus on core business areas.
+Divestment is the sale or disposal of part of a company's assets or business operations, often to refocus on its core business or raise cash.

 Insider Trading